xLordkayx/MEGA-AI/README.md

  <h2 align="center">  NOTE
 </h2>

-#### No Worries If You Don't Have pre connection/SESSION_ID , Just Put Your Number In The Value Of BOT_NUMBER, e.g BOT_NUMBER = '923444844XXX' , Either In config.js or .env file , And Deploy The Bot, You'll Get A Pairing Code Directly In The Terminal at The End Of Deployment, Pair And Get Connected.
+#### 1: No Worries If You Don't Have pre connection/SESSION_ID , Just Put Your Number In The Value Of BOT_NUMBER, e.g BOT_NUMBER = '923444844XXX' , Either In config.js or .env file , And Deploy The Bot, You'll Get A Pairing Code Directly In The Terminal at The End Of Deployment, Pair And Get Connected.

+#### 2: For Render, Koyeb, Glitch, Gcloud etc. Put Your App Url In Environment Variables ( APP_URL ) And Your Bot Will Runs 24/7 Unlimited.

 ----